as595/GPU_tutorial/README.md

 # GPU_tutorial

+In your working directory you should clone this repository:

+``
+git clone
+``

 ### Setting up your environment

 I like to use [virtualenv](https://pypi.org/project/virtualenv/) to make sure I'm running in a well-defined environment.